 4. What if it rains a lot, what should I do.
 (Occasionally large rains close the campground because of large amounts of rain North of us all coming down in a short period of time.
 This makes the river rise.
 Be Safe, Be Watchful if there is a lot of rain.)

 Keep yourself safe.
 The Westby or LaFarge Fire Departments might come down to warn people to move out of the campground.

 Use Common Sense – camp where it is high and dry.

-- There is a light green “flood tube” in the ground beneath the main light in the campground by the big day shelter..
-You can look in the tube if it is holding water the water table is up to that point and is a good indicator for you to decide if you should stay in a rain event.
+- There is a light green “flood tube” in the ground beneath the main light in the campground by the big day shelter.
+You can look in the tube if it is holding water, this shows us where the water table is and is a good indicator for you to decide if you should stay in a rain event.

 Leave early and come back if you have to.